Operation Branchform: Nicola Sturgeon arrested

 Nicola Sturgeon in March 2023, four months prior to her arrest.

 Widespread speculation that Nicola Sturgeon could be arrested for police questioning came to fruition when, on 11 June 2023, she was arrested in connection with the investigation.
 Later that day, she was released without charge.
 Some SNP politicians, including Ash Regan MSP, called for Sturgeon to be suspended from the party, but new leader Humza Yousaf said he would not suspend her as she had not been charged.
+Information released after Peter Murrell's guilty plea in 2026 revealed that Sturgeon answered "no comment" to all detectives' questions, with The Scottish Sun reporting that Sturgeon "sat in silence for hours" at Falkirk police station following her arrest.

 By the end of June, the SNP was reported to be ready to submit audited accounts to the Electoral Commission ahead of a deadline of 7 July.
 However, the party's Manchester-based auditors, AMS Accountants Group, qualified their audit of the accounts owing to missing documentation related to membership, donations, and raffle income for the period of 2021–2022.
 The SNP insisted that this was due to "administrative processes", and that "there is no suggestion that the accounts do not present an accurate picture of the party’s financial position."

 In July, the police said the operation had grown beyond the initial allegation of fraud and would now look at potential embezzlement and the misuse of funds.
 That month, the outgoing Chief Constable, Sir Iain Livingstone, re-iterated his defence of the investigation, telling the BBC's Today programme that the time taken was proportionate to the allegations of fraud and embezzlement because of the need to obtain information from banks and other financial institutions.
 Addressing allegations that the search of Sturgeon and Murrell's house was heavy-handed, Livingstone described the search as proportionate to the circumstances, and specifically addressed the forensic tent: "The tent was there, as were all the other measures, to protect the interests of justice and to protect the individuals involved."

 In August 2023, Murray Foote was appointed chief executive of the SNP.
 In view of Foote's previous comments on Operation Branchform, both the Scottish Liberal Democrats and Scottish Conservatives called on the SNP to give new assurance that it would continue to co-operate with the police inquiry.
 Speaking to the Daily Record, SNP leader and First Minister Humza Yousaf rejected Foote's past comments on the investigation and re-iterated that the party would cooperate fully with the police.